Baseflow/flutter-permission-handler/README.md

   /// Permission to access the requested feature is denied by the user. denied,

-  /// Permissions to access the feature is granted by the user but the feature is disabled. disabled,

   /// Permission to access the requested feature is granted by the user. granted,